brandontrabucco/off-policy/README.md

 # Off-Policy Reinforcement Learning

-A high-performing minimalist implementation of SAC meant for rapid prototyping.
+A high-performing minimalist implementation of SAC for rapid prototyping.
 Have fun! -Brandon

 ## Setup